-- In August and November 2016, and May 2017, the Energy and Water Ombudsman met with the Chief Executive Officer of Western Power.
-Energy and Water Ombudsman staff also met with Western Power regarding ongoing liaison and the resolution of complaints; - In October 2016 and April 2017, the Deputy Energy and Water Ombudsman met with the General Manager Customer and Community, Water Corporation.
-Energy and Water Ombudsman staff also met with the Water Corporation throughout the year regarding ongoing liaison and the resolution of complaints; - In November 2016 and March 2017, the Energy and Water Ombudsman met with the Chief Executive Officer of Synergy.
-Energy and Water Ombudsman staff also met with Synergy throughout the year regarding ongoing liaison and the resolution of complaints; - Energy and Water Ombudsman staff met with Horizon Power regarding ongoing liaison and the resolution of complaints;
+- In July and November 2017, and June 2018, the Energy and Water Ombudsman met with the Chief Executive Officer of Western Power.
+Energy and Water Ombudsman staff also met with Western Power throughout the year regarding ongoing liaison and the resolution of complaints; - In August 2017, the Energy and Water Ombudsman met with the Chairman of Synergy and met with the Chief Executive Officer in December 2017.
+Energy and Water Ombudsman staff also met with Synergy throughout the year regarding ongoing liaison and the resolution of complaints; - In October 2017, the Energy and Water Ombudsman met with the Chief Executive Officer, Water Corporation.
+Energy and Water Ombudsman staff also met with the Water Corporation throughout the year regarding ongoing liaison and the resolution of complaints; - In October 2017, the Assistant Energy and Water Ombudsman met with representatives of AGL to discuss ongoing liaison and the resolution of complaints;

-- In January 2017, the Director of Energy and Water met with Perth Energy regarding ongoing liaison and the resolution of complaints; and - In February 2017, the Deputy Energy and Water Ombudsman and Director Energy and Water consulted with senior representatives from Synergy, Water Corporation, Western Power, Alinta, Kleenheat Gas and Horizon Power, on the proposed Energy and Water Ombudsman Budget for 2017-18.
+- In November 2017, the Assistant Energy and Water Ombudsman met with representatives of Aqwest and Busselton Water to discuss ongoing liaison and the resolution of complaints; - In February 2018, the Deputy Energy and Water Ombudsman and Assistant Energy and Water Ombudsman consulted with senior representatives from Synergy, Water Corporation, Western Power, Alinta, Kleenheat Gas and Horizon Power, on the proposed Energy and Water Ombudsman Budget for 2018-19; - In March 2018, the Assistant Energy and Water Ombudsman met with Simply Energy to discuss membership to the Scheme; - In March 2018, the Assistant Energy and Water Ombudsman met with Horizon Power regarding ongoing liaison and the resolution of complaints; and - In April 2018, the Assistant Energy and Water Ombudsman met with representatives of Origin Energy via teleconference to discuss ongoing liaison and the resolution of complaints.